rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 #### duf

 duf is a replacement for the Linux df command.
 It report file system space usage. duf creates a table for each device.
 This alias maps df to duf.
+See [Duf on GitHub](https://github.com/muesli/duf) for more detail.

 ```bash hl_lines='1'
 alias df='duf'